 Students must adhere to CLA regulations for all CLA-sponsored functions.
-This includes complying with the dress code (see field trip dress code on page 26).
+This includes complying with the dress code (see "Non-Uniform Dress Code" on page 22).
 Students must remain at the function until it is finished.
 Students are expected to attend all special activities planned during the school day.
 Cuts slips must be turned in to the office 2 days in advance.